GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
+The differences between the great and the average approach an order of magnitude.
 >
-> ~ *Daniel T. Barry*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts